Chandan-Sav/Dashboard---Superstore/README.md

 - Step 12 : Before report view,some parameters were created for some of the columns which includes 'average' & 'sum'.
 - Step 13 :All columns were reviewed and verified and the blank dummy columns in the end of dataset's were deleted.
 - Step 14 : New measure was created to find average delievery days.
- Step 13 :On 2nd report view, we created a line chart was created which was used to present a yearly and quaterly line graph using sum of sales & Order Date.
+ Step 13 :In 2nd report view, we created a line chart was created which was used to present a yearly and quaterly line graph using sum of sales & Order Date.

 Following DAX expression was written for the same,